preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/search/search-config/index.rst.txt

 + **Sort By**: Choose property to sort by, or you can choose to sort by Relevance or Popularity (at the bottom of the list).
 + **Sort Direction**: When you have chosen a property to sort by, you can select a sort direction here.
 + **Search Templates**: Select one or more Search Templates from the list.
 + **Targeting filter**: A search category can be targeted to a specific group of people based on the targeting system in Omnia.
 This setting will be used both in Quick and Advanced search.
+More information is found here: :doc:`Using Targeting </general-assets/targeting-in-omnia/index>`

 The same settings are available when editing a Search Category.